musty-codified/e-wallet-API-with-springboot-and-MongoDb/README.md

 * A better way to run the application is to use the docker-compose.yml file, which is used to run multi-containers (Microservices).
 * Simply download the [Docker compose file](https://github.com/musty-codified/e-Wallet-API-with-Springboot-and-MongoDB/blob/main/docker-compose.yml)
 * You can edit the file to your custom configurations
-* Then navigate to where the file is located on your terminal and run 'docker compose up'
+* Then navigate to where the file is located on your terminal and run 'docker-compose up'
-* Voilà! once the image downloads are completed and the application is running, you can then navigate to http://localhost:9090/swagger-ui/index.html to access the end points
+* Voilà! once the image downloads are completed and the application is running, you can then navigate to http://localhost:9090/swagger-ui/index.html to access the endpoints

 ### Note
 For security purpose, please make sure to set appropriate access controls for MongoDB.